Minimum Alternate Tax (MAT) in India

 Further, as per Explanation 4 to section 115JB as amended by Finance Act, 2016 with retrospective effect from 1/4/2001, it is clarified that the MAT provisions shall not be applicable and shall be deemed never to have been applicable to an assessee, being a foreign company, if—

-• Further, as per Explanation 4A to section 115JB as inserted by Finance Act, 2018, MAT provisions shall not be applicable to a foreign company, whose total income tax comprises of profits and gains arising from business referred to in section 44AB, 44BB, 44BBA, or 44BBB and such income has been offered to tax at the rates specified in those sections.
+• Further, as per Explanation 4A to section 115JB as inserted by Finance Act, 2018, MAT provisions shall not be applicable to a foreign company whose total income tax comprises profits and gains arising from business referred to in sections 44AB, 44BB, 44BBA, or 44BBB and such income has been offered to tax at the rates specified in those sections.

 Book Profit

-For the purposes of section 115JB means net profit as shown in the statement of profit and loss prepared in accordance with Schedule III to the Companies Act, 2013 as increased and decreased by certain items prescribed in this regard.
-The items to be increased and decreased are as follows
+For the purposes of section 115JB, it means net profit as shown in the statement of profit and loss prepared in accordance with Schedule III to the Companies Act, 2013, as increased and decreased by certain items prescribed in this regard.
+The items to be increased and decreased are as follows.

 ITEMS TO BE INCREASED – If they are debited to the Profit and loss account